 Now more than ever, cybersecurity and infosec careers are in great demand; and this industry is broad with a variety of skills needed.
 In addition, cybercrime never stops, technology changes rapidly, and this industry is never boring.

 We asked several cyber professionals, including some of our SANS Instructors to give us the most important steps to get into cyber.
-From an extensive list, we are providing the top five.
+From an extensive list, we are providing the top five ways how to get into cyber security.
 And side-note, there’s a lot of information here, so take your time to read and start one step at a time.

 Take the time to watch webcasts and YouTube videos, read blogs, and start googling when something piques your interest.

 - sans.org/webcasts, In particular, The 14 Absolute Truths of Security & Security Essentials Core Concepts

 - Your 5-year path – John Strand from Black Hills InfoSec